KatherineMichel/the-global-united-methodist-church-reimagined/research-sprint/research-sprint.md

 # Research Sprint

-## Summary of results
+## Summary of Results

-### Software and mobile eating the world, global reorganization
+### Software and Mobile Eating the World, Global Reorganization

 "Software and mobile are eating the world" and a "global reorganization" is happening.
 The number of unconnected is shrinking as, between 2014 and 2020, "another billion people will come online" via smartphones, with "80% of the adults on earth" having a smartphone by 2020.
 This includes people in "places where it's hard to get electricity or water" and for whom the smartphone will be their first computer, and the only computer they can afford, but powerful enough to give them access to vast online resources.
 Communities of people, no matter their geographical proximity, are reorganizing in the cloud.
 (References: [Why Software Is Eating The World](http://online.wsj.com/article/SB10001424053111903480904576512250915629460.html) by [Marc Andreessen](https://twitter.com/pmarca), [Ben and Marc Explain (Practically) Everything – Part 1](http://a16z.com/2014/08/25/a16z-podcast-ben-and-marc-explain-practically-everything-part-1) by [Marc Andreessen](https://twitter.com/pmarca) and [Ben Horowitz](https://twitter.com/bhorowitz), [Mobile is Eating the World](http://a16z.com/2014/10/28/mobile-is-eating-the-world) by [Benedict Evans](https://twitter.com/BenedictEvans), and [Software is Reorganizing the World](http://www.wired.com/2013/11/software-is-reorganizing-the-world-and-cloud-formations-could-lead-to-physical-nations) by [Balaji Srinivasan](https://twitter.com/balajis))

-### Declining interest in traditional mainstream church and rising interest in mobile church
+### Declining Interest in Traditional Mainstream Church and Rising Interest in Mobile Church

 Worldwide (predominantly U.S.) interest in the Google search phrase [United Methodist Church](http://www.google.com/trends/explore#q=United%20Methodist%20Church) as well as [Catholic, Presbyterian, Baptist](http://www.google.com/trends/explore#q=United%20Methodist%2C%20Catholic%2C%20Presbyterian%2C%20Baptist&cmpt=q&tz=) (other mainline churches) has been steadily declining.